bradleymt/TigerHack25/README.md

 ## License

-This project was created for TigerHack 2025.
+This project was created for TigerHacks 2025.
+Check License for more info.

 ## Future Enhancements